understanding the importance of nerve protection

 injured nerves in continuity still need intervention

 However, when there is ongoing irritation, such as a nerve rubbing against a plate or tethering due to scar tissue formation, that inflammation can become chronic and lead to additional scarring and pain.
-These irritations can occur because of damage to the tissue surrounding the nerve, or other factors unique to the patient’s injuries and anatomy.

 what’s at risk when nerves aren’t protected